siverpro/divid-docker/README.md

 Create a divi-data folder and create a basic divi.conf file (for example from here https://wiki.diviproject.org/#remote-node-configuration)

-Download this dockerfile.
 Build the image:

-$ docker build -t divi-daemon .
+$ docker build -t divi-daemon https://github.com/siverpro/divid-docker

 Run the image: